• Skip to primary navigation

 220V SMPS Circuit using One Transistor

-This article teaches how to make 220V SMPS Circuit using One Transistor, it connect to wall socket of 220V and only uses one transistor called MJE13005.
+To begin with, this article shows how to make 220V SMPS circuit using one transistor, as the circuit connects to 220V wall socket and it uses only one transistor MJE13005.

 What is a 220V SMPS Circuit: